It usually takes a few minutes for ads to appear on the pa

 The Raja Saab (2026) Film Prabhas hot scene with Malavika Mohanan

-But did the film live up to expectations, or did it turn out to be a damp squib?
-Read our complete review of The Raja Saab below and check out our final star rating.
+But did the film live up to the hype, or did it fall flat?
+Here’s our complete review of The Raja Saab, including our final star rating.

-The story follows Raju (played by Prabhas), a spoiled brat who lives with his grandmother, Gangamma.
-His world takes a dark turn with the arrival of Kanakaraju, an evil sorcerer driven by an unending lust for wealth and immortality, who uses hypnosis to achieve his sinister goals.
-In stark contrast, Raju is a carefree bachelor with not one but three romantic interests — hardly the kind of person you’d expect to face a master of the dark arts.
+The story revolves around Raju (Prabhas), a spoiled, carefree bachelor living with his grandmother, Gangamma.
+His life takes a supernatural turn with the arrival of Kanakaraju (Sanjay Dutt), an evil sorcerer obsessed with wealth and immortality, who employs hypnosis and dark magic to achieve his goals.
+In contrast, Raju is a fun-loving playboy with three romantic interests, hardly the archetype to battle a master of the occult.

-As fate would have it, Dr. Padmabhushan (Boman Irani), a renowned psychologist and paranormal expert, enters Raju’s life.
-He guides Raju through the art of self-hypnosis and helps him unlock his psychic chakras, even as Kanakaraju’s ominous presence looms over him.
-As the boundaries between good and evil begin to blur, Raju must tap into his inner strength to defeat the dark sorcerer once and for all.
+Enter Dr. Padmabhushan (Boman Irani), a psychologist and paranormal expert, who introduces Raju to self-hypnosis and helps him unlock his psychic potential.
+As the lines between good and evil blur, Raju must harness his inner powers to create a parallel world in his mind and defeat the sorcerer.

-The biggest problem with this storyline is its lack of originality and freshness.
-The “haunted royal mansion with ghosts” formula has been used countless times in Indian cinema — from Annabelle Sethupathi and Bhool Bhulaiyaa to Bulbbul and others.
-Audiences are becoming tired of this overused trope.
+The biggest issue with the storyline is its lack of originality.
+The “haunted royal mansion with ghosts” trope has been recycled endlessly in Indian cinema, from Bhool Bhulaiyaa and Annabelle Sethupathi to Bulbbul and beyond.
+Audiences are growing weary of this formula.

 Pros:

-• Prabhas delivers a strong performance in his old “Darling” avatar.
+• Prabhas delivers a solid performance, channeling his old-school “Darling” charm.

-• The soundtrack and BGM by Thaman S are impressive.
+• The soundtrack and background score by Thaman S are impressive and energetic.

 Cons: